thomasaugot/thomasaugot/README.md

 I am currently open to new opportunities so if you landed here, hire me or spread the word !
 	<br>
 	<br>
-I speak fluent French, English & Spanish 🙃
+I speak fluent French, English & Spanish (and some German too) 🙃
 	<br>
 	<br>
 ### Connect with me: